bsvars/bsvarSIGNs/cran-comments.md

 Passed `rhub::rhub_check()` and `devtools::check()`.

 Updated R version dependency to 4.1.0 for pipe operator.
 Changed status 301 URL to the corresponding new URL.
-The other URL is not a link to CRAN package, it is a link to the reference manual and is only available in the current form.
+The other URL is not a link to CRAN package, removed the not canonical link to reference manual on CRAN.